PeterYe2003/database-take-home/solution.md

 ### Approach & Analysis

-This is supported by the charts in query_distribution.png show what seems to be a fairly quickly exponentially decreasing (the pattern is more clear after I increased each test to look at 5000 queries). function where smaller numbers are queried more often than larger numbers.
+The charts in query_distribution.png show the node queried frequency decreases at an exponential rate with respect to the number on the node.
 The file generate_initial_data.py gives the distribution of queries which is: exp_values = np.random.exponential(scale=1 / lambda_param, size=num_queries).
 In constants.py, we also see that lambda_param is 0.1.
 Thus, we are sampling from the distribution $0.1*e^{-0.1x}$.